MrFarisDev/Password_maker/README.md

 # Password_Generator
-This is a Password Generator
+This is a Password Generator.
-Make yourself the strongest password !
+Make yourself the strongest password !.